Di-Ca-N/URI-Online-Judge/README.md

-# URI Online Judge Solutions by Diego Cardoso Nunes
+# Solutions to Beecrowd Problems by Diego Cardoso Nunes

-Solutions to [URI Online Judge](https://www.urionlinejudge.com.br) problems, using Python3 and C++.
+Solutions to [Beecrowd](https://beecrowd.com.br/) problems, using Python3 and C++.

+The problem number is indicated by the file name.
+Almost all solutions in this repository have been accepted.